LinkedInLearning/building-website-interactivity-with-javascript--codespaces--4567087/README.md

 This course does not uses branches.
 Everything is contained in the `main` branch.

 ## Installing

 1. To use these exercise files, you should have the following installed:
 	- A text editor or IDE like [Visual Studio Code](https://code.visualstudio.com/) or [WebStorm](https://jetbrains.com/webstorm/)
-    - A web browser you like.
+    - A preferred web browser.
 If you can read this document, you already do!
 2. Clone this repository into your local machine using the terminal (Mac), CMD (Windows), or a GUI tool like [Fork](https://fork.dev/).
    - You can also download the files by choosing Download Zip under the Code dropdown button.